PramithaMJ/TikTokClone/README.md

 <br/>

 ## Modularization
-To achieve low coupling, high cohesion with maximum reusability & scalable code base, this project is modularized.
+To achieve low coupling, and high cohesion with maximum reusability & scalable code base, this project is modularized.
-This app consist of following modules:
+This app consists of the following modules:

 - app
 - feature